dilyand/coursera/data-science/03-getting-and-cleaning-data/README.md

 ## Step 4: Label the dataset with descriptive variable names

-Our labelled filtered set now has 67 columns, but only one of them has a descriptive name: the `activityLabels` column.
+Our labelled filtered set now has 67 columns, but only two of them have descriptive names: the `activityLabels` and `subject` columns.

 We can use the index from Step 2 to extract the desired column names from the features list and assign those names to the unnamed columns of the labelled filtered set: